Michael O'Donnell (Kansas politician): Replacement

 November 30, 2020, the Sedgwick County Republican Party voted to replace the resigned O'Donnell with the person he had allegedly attempted to frame for the false attack ad: former Sedgwick County Republican Chairman Dalton Glasscock.
 Glasscock was selected to serve out the remaining few weeks of O'Donnell's term, until O'Donnell's re-election opponent, victorious Sarah Lopez, took office in January, 2021.

-Personal
+Personal life

 O'Donnell, in his youth, attended Wichita's Sunrise Christian Academy, where his mother was a teacher, and with which his father was affiliated.

 O'Donnell's father, Michael "Pastor Mike" O'Donnell, Sr., was pastor of Grace Baptist Church, in Wichita.
 He died in February 2020, on a visit to Miami, Florida.

 His mother, Peggy O'Donnell, served on the Bel Aire City Council.
 She was elected in the same 2005 election in which her son had unsuccessfully attempted to get elected Bel Aire mayor.